How to Install UNRAR on Debian (13, 12, 11)

 unrar-freeunrar-freeunrar-freeRAR1-RAR3 onlyGPL (open-source)Auditable extraction of legacy RAR archivesNo RAR4/RAR5, no modern encryption, limited feature set

-For most users, RARLAB’s unrar is recommended because it handles all modern RAR formats, supports encryption, and receives regular upstream security updates.
-Only choose unrar-free if your environment requires open-source licensing and you work exclusively with legacy archives created before 2013.
+For most users, RARLAB’s unrar is the better fit because it handles modern RAR formats, supports encryption, and receives upstream security updates.
+Choose unrar-free only when open-source licensing is required and you work exclusively with legacy archives created before 2013.

 RARLAB’s version resides in Debian’s non-free component.
 Ensure contrib and non-free (and on Debian 12/13 optionally non-free-firmware) are enabled before installing.